scala-ide/docs/src/sphinx/4.0.x/features/scaladebugger/index.rst

   * to hide some Scala internals, like collections
   * configurable list in preferences

-* filter elements in the variable view
+* filter synthetic elements in the variable view

-  * static fields
-  * synthetics

-* logical structures

-  * map support
-  * extension point for additional support
+* extension point for additional support of logical structures
 * use IIndexedValue for arrays
 * better smart step into support

   * collection of primitive type elements

-* drop to frame support
 * step over and step out relative to the currently selected stackframe
 * cache data used for smart stepping